-The earthquake epicenter was located 18 km from the NPP.
+The earthquake epicentre was located 18 km from the NPP.
 The event caused strong motion duration of 1 second and a total earthquake duration of 2.7 seconds at the site.
 Peak ground acceleration of 0.19 g exceeded the design basis of 0.15 g.
 All SSCs operated properly during and after the earthquake.
-Post-event inspections and walkdowns by a large group of technicians did not find damage to any SSC (IAEA, 2003a).
+Post-event inspections and walkdowns by a large group of technicians did not find damage to any SSC (IAEA, 2003 TECDOC-1341).

-IAEA (2003) lists the following "Lesions learned":
+IAEA (2003) lists the following "Lessions learned":